Cardio or Weights? Get The Ratio Wrong And You’ll Never Get The Body You Really Want

-One of the most frequent questions I am asked is, "Should I do more Cardio or Weights?"
-The answer is simple, and the results are backed up by science and a plethora of reputable studies:
+One of the most frequent questions I am asked is, “Should I do more Cardio or Weights?”
+I’m going to define “cardio” as running or jogging, or getting on a cardio machine like an elliptical or stair climber.
+Weight training I’m defining as either using weight machines, free weights or body weight.
+My answer is simple, and the results are backed up by science and a plethora of reputable studies:

-Do weights. . . with a side dish of cardio. . . but why?
+Do weights properly. . . with a just side dish of cardio…Why?

-I discovered that I actually needed to reduce my cardio, increase my calorie intake and build lean muscle.
+I discovered that I actually needed to reduce my “cardio” (meaning time spend just on a cardio machine or running) increase my calorie intake and build lean muscle through resistance training and weight training.
 It went against everything I was conditioned to believe but it worked!
 If I have only 30 minutes to work out, I take the entire 30 minutes to lift weights.
 The results have been dramatic and I have sustained my fitness level for years.

 I put together a cardio or weights workout plan in which I decided I would combine weights and resistance training into 4 workouts each week.
 I separated the different body groups into 4 categories and if I had time each week I may do 1 or 2 sessions of cardio for a maximum of 20-minutes.
 No more than that.